📦 Improve Warehouse Productivity

 Methodology: Three Methods for Wave Processing

-We’ll start first by assessing the impact of Order Wave processing by clusters of picking locations on total walking distance.
+We’ll start by assessing the impact of Order Wave processing by clusters of picking locations on total walking distance.

 We’ll be testing three different methods:

-• Method 1: we do not apply clustering (i.e Initial Scenario)
+• Method 1: We do not apply clustering (i.e., Initial Scenario)

-• Method 2: we apply clustering on single-line orders only
+• Method 2: We apply clustering on single-line orders only

-• Method 3: we apply clustering to single-line orders and centroids of multiline orders
+• Method 3: We apply clustering to single-line orders and centroids of multiline orders

 Parameters of Simulation